FOR IMMEDIATE RELEASE

-Due to sustained stagnant weather conditions and air pollution levels, the Puget Sound Clean Air Agency is calling a Stage 1 burn ban for Snohomish County effective 2 PM today, December 12th, and continuing a Stage 1 burn ban for Greater Pierce* County.
-The Town of Darrington is not included in this burn ban.
+Due to stagnant weather conditions and rising air pollution, the Puget Sound Clean Air Agency is issuing a Stage 1 burn ban for Snohomish County and Greater Pierce County, effective 2 PM, December 8, 2017.

 This ban is in effect until further notice.